Deltina Hay is a developer, publisher, small business owner, and the author of four books on social media, the mobile web, and search optimization.

 Using analytics and tracking tools can help you get insight into which of your marketing efforts are working and which or not.
 This session highlights some tools and strategies to track your marketing efforts.

 You want to use either a mobile-ready website, or a mobile-optimized landing page as the end destination for all your mobile ad campaigns.
-Here is a vide that talks about mobile landing pages in more detail, and demonstrates how to create one using Google Sites.
+Here is a video that talks about mobile landing pages in more detail.

 In this section we talk briefly about Near Field Communication technology.
 Here is a video that demonstrates NFC and their use with mobile apps.
 It may seem like just a QR code, but NFC is a two-way communication, meaning you can perform an actual transaction using an NFC sticker.